Therapy computer games

 In recent years, the topic of computer games for therapeutic use has come into scientific focus.

-In principle, ADHD symptoms should be able to be improved by therapy computer games, e.g. attention,1
+In principle, ADHD symptoms can be improved by therapy computer games1, e.g.

 A therapeutic computer game has already been approved by the FDA for ADHD.